aleferna12/colordict/README.md

 # colordict

+### Warning: this package has been deprecated in favor of the more versatile [colorir](https://github.com/aleferna12/colorir).

 A package to allow for easy maintenance of a color dictionary with palettes, so you can use the colors that you like in your different projects.